telefonicaid/thinking-cities/docs/topics/device_connection.md

-# How to connect my device to the platform
+# Quick start on device connection to the platform (with Ultralight 2.0)

 ## Overview